Aswin-22/Smart-Ration-Distribution-System/Backend/Readme.md

-# Frontend For user Authentication and Rfid Data Management
+# Backend For user Authentication and Rfid Data Management

 ## 🛠 Requirements